UKPLab/conll2019-snopes-crawling/README.md

 This corpus can be used for document retrieval.
 Given a claim, extract the related documents.

+## Other:

 ### Repository for experiments:
-  * You can run experiments using this cralwer on the basis of this [repository](https://github.com/UKPLab/conll2019-snopes-experiments)
+  * You can run experiments using this cralwed corpus on the basis of this [repository](https://github.com/UKPLab/conll2019-snopes-experiments)

 ### Contacts:
   * \<lastname\>@ukp.informatik.tu-darmstadt.de